Will County Child Support Attorneys

 Educational expenses may include tuition and fees, books, supplies, room and board, medical insurance and costs, and reasonable living expenses.
 At its discretion the court may order payment be made to either parent, the child, or the school, either directly or by means of an established account or trust.

 For more information on compliance or enforcement of support obligations, contact us to schedule a confidential consultation valued at approximately $325.00.
 At the Davi Law Group, our attorneys are committed to serving the best interests of children in virtually any situation.
 We will meet with you to discuss your case and offer responsible advice on the best course of action for your family.
-With four conveniently located offices, we are proud to represent clients throughout Will County and the surrounding areas.
+With five conveniently located offices, we are proud to represent clients throughout Will County and the surrounding areas.